-If you enjoy history, you won’t want to miss a visit from Las Vegas to the Grand Canyon – specifically, the South Rim.
+Grand Canyon National History Landmark is the main attraction when visiting the South Rim of the canyon.
+If you enjoy history, you won’t want to miss a visit from Las Vegas to the Grand Canyon South Rim.
 By arranging travel with Grand Canyon Destinations in Las Vegas, you can embark on an unforgettable journey.
-This day trip provides an affordable way to see the Grand Canyon and Grand Canyon Village – a place that features many National Historic Landmarks.
+This day trip provides an affordable way to see the Grand Canyon and Grand Canyon Village which feature many National Historic Landmarks.

 The Village represents a large accomplishment on the part of the National Park Service, as it features the “grand” example of town planning.
 Some of the structures include Bright Angle Lodge.
 Lookout Studio, the Grand Canyon Train Depot, El Tovar, and rustic structures, such as the Red Horse Cabin and Buckey O’Neil Cabin.
 While you will see plenty of natural scenery on a tour, including the Hoover Dam, you can also get acquainted with Grand Canyon Park history.
 Grand Canyon Destinations gives you a chance to experience a one-of-a-kind trip by offering a Grand Canyon South Rim bus tour from Las Vegas.